Ladder Golf

 I made it so I could remove the base for storage.
 I figured it would be better with it screwed in than trying to just slide the feet into the tee each time.

-To keep score, drill holes along the back of the vertical section at an angle - from the back to the front.
+One way to keep score is to drill holes along the back of the vertical section at an angle - from the back to the front.

 We have played with up to 4 teams.
 The scoring gets a little confusing, but it's fun.

-the next team throws theirs, etc until all the teams have thrown 1 bolo and then they do it again until all the bolos are thrown.
+When the bolas are thrown, the teams will alternate.
+That is, one team will throw a bola, then the next team throws theirs, etc until all the teams have thrown 1 bola and then they do it again until all the bolas are thrown.

 The idea of the game is for one team to reach the score of exactly 21 before the other team(s) does.